lulzzz/cloud-custodian-pipeline-sample/docs/setup.md

 * Service Principal for Cloud Custodian policy execution
 * Key Vault to store secrets
 * Storage account for Custodian logs
+* Azure Function to convert logs from `.json.gz` to Azure Table Storage
 * Storage account queue for Custodian policies to push notifications to
 * [SendGrid Email Service](https://docs.microsoft.com/en-us/azure/sendgrid-dotnet-how-to-send-email) for sending Custodian email notifications

+> Note: You will need to accept the SendGrid license terms.
+You can review the SendGrid license text by clicking [this link](https://storelegalterms.blob.core.windows.net/legalterms/3E5ED_legalterms_SENDGRID%253a24SENDGRID%253a5FAZURE%253a24FREE%253a24YETL367I3WKHD54DOKWY3WW3VV6IKDF32UCLUQA6JEV4GAZY2JLEYCDJI64NPQ2OLUJMS5R2JHZOXC663I73AX45FCBR5CFAYEKUO2Y.txt)

 There are a few lines of output that you'll use in later steps when configuring your pipeline.
 They'll be written to STDOUT and saved to `setup.log`